szellmann/visionaray/README.md

 ### Applications

 Visionaray comes with a viewer (see above) and a set of [examples](/src/examples).
-Those are found in
+Those can be found in

 - [src/viewer](/src/viewer): visionaray viewer
 - [src/examples](/src/examples): visionaray examples